Chieze-Franklin/Bolt.js-Book/users-api.md

 ### response

-If the user was added successfully, the `body` field of the response should hold a user object.
+If the user was logged in successfully, the `body` field of the response should hold a user object.

 ### security